jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/secdevops-security-champions/index.md

 date: 2020-05-21
 subtitle: Six recommendations for SecDevOps from Carnegie Mellon
 category: philosophy
-tags: security, devops, software, information, web, cloud
+tags: cybersecurity, devops, software, information, web, cloud
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620331091/blog/secdevops-security-champions/cover_nkri6h.webp
 alt: Photo by Ingo Stiller on Unsplash
 description: Here you'll learn about Security Champions.
 But first, we give you five recommendations if you're considering the implementation of security in your business.